 Pernille Ripp is an expert in literacy and technology integration and dedicates her research and practice to developing engaged and empowered students and communities.

 She is a teacher, speaker, author, blogger, and passionate advocate for education.
-She is a Skype Master Teacher; Microsoft Innovative Educator Expert; recipient of the 2015 WEMTA Making IT Happen Award; and the 2015 ISTE Award for Innovation in Global Collaboration.
-She is a proud member of the Educator Collaborative, a global think tank and professional development organization, working to innovate the ways educators learn together.
+She is a Skype Master Teacher; recipient of the 2015 WEMTA Making IT Happen Award; and the 2015 ISTE Award for Innovation in Global Collaboration.

 In 2010, Pernille founded The Global Read Aloud, a global literacy initiative that began with a simple goal in mind: one book to connect the world.
-From its humble beginnings, the GRA has grown to connect more than 2,000,000 students in 60 different countries.
+From its humble beginnings, the GRA has grown to connect millions of students in around the world.

-She is the author of Passionate Learners – How to Engage and Empower Your Students, now in its second edition, and Empowered Schools, Empowered Students, both focusing on creating learning spaces and communities where students thrive and all stakeholders are empowered and passionate about learning.
-She has also authored Reimagining Literacy Through Global Collaboration published in 2016 by Solution Tree, and the forthcoming Passionate Readers -The Art of Reaching and Engaging Every Child, coming summer 2017 from Routledge.
-Her work has also been featured by many print and online journals including Edutopia, School Library Journal, The Guardian, and MiddleWeb.
+She is the author of Passionate Readers -The Art of Reaching and Engaging Every Child and Passionate Learners – How to Engage and Empower Your Students, now in its second edition, and Empowered Schools, Empowered Students, both focusing on creating learning spaces and communities where students thrive and all stakeholders are empowered and passionate about learning.
+She has also authored Reimagining Literacy Through Global Collaboration published in 2016 by Solution Tree.
+Her work has also been featured in many print and online journals including Edutopia, The New York Times, School Library Journal, The Guardian, and MiddleWeb.

 Pernille’s current research interest is in creating passionate literacy environments within the restriction of our current educational systems to helping students fall in love with literacy again.
-She uses her own classroom as a laboratory as well as the many educators she works with across the country.
+She uses her own classroom as a laboratory, as well as learns from the many educators she works with across the world.